kanidm/kanidm/book/src/developers/designs/service_accounts.md

 but there are still some ideas in these docs worth knowing about and considering like group managed service accounts (gMSA).

-## High Level Suggestions

-There are the ideas today that I have - there may be others!

-* Service Accounts can have attached roles.
-* Keep concerns separate.
-* Bit of A, bit of B, cleanup.

 ## Current state of affairs

 We have: